Optimize Applications for Intel® GPUs with Intel® VTune™ Profiler

 Dynamic Instruction Count Analysis

 In this example, the int64 instructions are 4x slower than int32 instructions.
 See if they are actually required in the location under scrutiny.
-A simple rewrite of code can reduce the number of executed instructions and deliver potential performance gain.
+A simple rewrite of code can reduce the number of executed instructions and deliver potential performance gains.

 You can also run this analysis with the Compute Basic preset, which presents additional information about L3 traffic in the Memory Hierarchy diagram (introduced in the previous section).